DjangoCon US 2025 Recap¶

 Wendella Chicago Architecture Boat Tour¶

 I’d heard many great things about Chicago architecture boat cruises and considered taking one on Sunday, but decided it would be one thing too many.
 When I heard that a group of attendees would be taking one Wednesday evening, I had to join.
-It surpassed my expections, and I’d love to go again sometime.
+It surpassed my expectations, and I’d love to go again sometime.

 Our Wendella boat (photo credit: Tobias McNulty)